 Even with the most secure of systems, there’s always the possibility that a new exploit will be found, and InfoSec teams don’t always catch the threat before a breach.
 In these cases, it’s imperative that the breach be quickly discovered and responded to appropriately.

 Perhaps the biggest advantage of MDR is its speed of response.
-Unlike MSS, where security teams are using someone else’s tech to find evidence of breaches, MDR is a unified approach.
+MDR is a unified approach with agile systems that keep pace with the threat landscape.
 The technology is designed to fit the team, and the team is intimately familiar with the technology.

-Working in tandem, the InfoSec team and the tools they use are able to detect breaches much faster and reduce false positives which results in quicker responses.
+Working in tandem, the InfoSec team and the tools they use can detect breaches much faster and reduce false positives which results in quicker responses.
 And, as any IT professional will tell you, the faster the response, the less costly the damage.

 4. End-to-end service for security breaches

-Cybersecurity really boils down to two different services: left of boom prevention and right of boom breach response.
+Cybersecurity really boils down to two different services: pre-breach prevention and post-breach response.
 Most of the time, when a company invests in a basic cybersecurity plan, they are only investing in one of these two services.
 This is dangerous and can either result in unnecessary breaches or slow responses to incursions.

-And while many MDR services focus primarily on right of boom, Alert Logic MDR stands apart in that it offers a holistic approach to cybersecurity, one that minimizes both the risk and potential damage of a breach (both left and right of boom).
+And while many managed detection and response services focus primarily on post-breach, Alert Logic MDR stands apart in that it offers a holistic approach to cybersecurity, one that minimizes both the risk and potential damage of a breach.

-Alert Logic Protects Your System Before and After Problems Arise
+Safeguard Your System Before & After Problems Arise

 About the Author